Joey Terdoslavich

-Joseph Thomas Terdoslavich (born September 9, 1988) is an American professional baseball left fielder and first baseman for the Bravos de León of the Mexican League.
-He played in Major League Baseball (MLB) for the Atlanta Braves from 2013 to 2015.
+Joseph Thomas Terdoslavich (born September 9, 1988) is an American former professional baseball left fielder and first baseman.
+He has previously played in Major League Baseball (MLB) for the Atlanta Braves.

 Early life

-Of Croatian descent, Joseph Thomas Terdoslavich was born in Sarasota, Florida on September 9, 1988.
+Of Croat descent, Joseph Thomas Terdoslavich was born in Sarasota, Florida on September 9, 1988.
 He and his brother Tyler were raised in a single-parent household by Joe Terdoslavich Sr. When Joey learned to walk at eight months old, his father began teaching him how to hit.
 Terdoslavich started using a Wiffle ball bat and tee at ten months of age and first threw a baseball at three years of age.
 He attended Sarasota High School in his hometown and was teammates with Eric Erickson and Mark Sobolewski.
 Terdoslavich's high school teams were coached by Clyde Metcalf.
 As a junior in 2006, Terdoslavich hit .411 with three homers, 29 RBI and set a school record with 23 doubles.
 That year Sarasota lost the state championship to Charles W. Flanagan High School.
 After the season, he was named to the second All-State team.
 In his senior season, Terdoslavich won a state title and hit .411 with five homers, leading his team with 32 RBI.
 His 2007 performance netted him a second team Louisville Slugger All-American award.
 Baseball America ranked him the 87th best prospect of the year, and he was drafted in the 35th round of the 2007 MLB draft by the Tampa Bay Devil Rays.
 Terdoslavich did not sign, choosing instead to attend the University of Miami where high school teammates Erickson and Sobolewski were playing baseball, after visits to Florida and Central Florida.
 In his lone freshman season with the Miami Hurricanes baseball team, Terdoslavich roomed with D.J.
 Swatscheno, who had pitched for the 2006 Flanagan High baseball team.

 He later transferred to California State University, Long Beach, where he played for the Long Beach State Dirtbags baseball team.
 In 2009, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.